KotlinIsland/intellibot/README.md

   * replace variable in library path with user defined value
     * e.g. if provide "${EXECDIR}=/repo/test/execution" in options, "Resource ${EXECDIR}/file1.robot" will search "/repo/test/execution/file1.robot"
     * it is useful if there're runtime variables in import path
-    * can work with the option "strip variable in library path" together, and variable replacement will do first.
+    * can work with the option "strip variable in library path" together, and variable replacement will do first
+  * for resource/library using relative physical path, if not found in path relative to the robot file, will search it in path relative to every project Content Root

 * Correct the import behavior for Library, Resource and Variables files.
   * import both variable and keyword from Resource.